Sensei Rochelle Friedman

 Sensei/ Gura Sally Johnson Van Wright

-Judy has been a registered nurse for 44 years.
-She began practicing Tai Chi and Qigong 5 years ago.
-“I knew after my first class my connection with this practice was very deep and I would do this the rest of my life and want to share it.”
-Judy retired in 2013 from nursing and became a VWMA & LPA Jian Mei Internal Martial Arts certified instructor.
+Judy has been a registered nurse since 1970.
+She began practicing Tai Chi and Qigong in 2009.
+She knew after her first class that her connection with this practice was very deep and that she would continue learning and sharing these arts for the rest of her life.
+Judy retired in 2013 from nursing and became a VWMA/LPA Jian Mei Internal Martial Arts certified instructor.
 She is focusing on the senior population and now teaches at a local senior center and assisted living facility.
 A Reiki Master and avid gardener, Judy has always had a deep connection to Mother Earth.
 She volunteers at the New England Peace Pagoda and enjoys making and donating, with help from friends and family, 1000 origami cranes yearly to be handed out in the name of Peace.